 The bottom line ~

-Employers have every right to know all the relevant information there is to know about their applicants before they hire
+Employers have every right to know all the relevant information there is to know about their applicants before they hire.

 And that includes any pending or active cases.
 Hiring without this knowledge can put them at a disadvantage and cost a company time and money in the long run.